Hawai‘i Fraud Losses Increased 25 Percent to $79.6 Million in 2025

 About $11 billion was lost to scams involving cryptocurrency.
 The FBI also reported on the growing trend of cryptocurrency kiosk/atms being involved in scams.

-AARP Hawai‘i lobbied in the Legislature for stronger consumer protections around cryptocurrency kiosk/ATM fraud and lawmakers were poised to pass House Bill 1642, which would ban kiosks that accept deposits.
-The bill was also supported by the Attorney General, county prosecutors and the state Office of Consumer Protection.
+AARP Hawai‘i lobbied in the Legislature for stronger consumer protections around cryptocurrency kiosk/ATM fraud and lawmakers passed House Bill 1642, which bans kiosks that accept deposits.
+The bill goes to the governor’s office for his signature.
+It was also supported by the Attorney General, county prosecutors and the state Office of Consumer Protection.

 “The FBI reports that scammers are increasingly using these machines to steal.
 Last year, scammers took $389 million using cryptocurrency kioks and the vast majority of the victims were kupuna.” said Grant Chun, the AARP Hawai’i state president.
 “We thank lawmakers for passing House Bill 1642 and urge the governor to sign the bill into law.”